Penang Food Guide – 40 Street Food To Try in 2023

 Penang Hokkien Mee, or as KLites call it, Hae Mee (Prawn Noodles), is a spicy shrimp and pork noodle soup.

-In Penang, Hokkien mee is a steaming bowl of noodles in a rich shrimp broth studded with sliced pork, shrimp, vegetables, and red chilies paste.
+In Penang, Hokkien mee is a steaming bowl of noodles in a rich shrimp broth studded with sliced pork, vegetables, and red chili paste.

 Recommended Stalls: